Somewhere Else (The Good Place): Plot

 After arriving from the Bad Place, Michael (Ted Danson) explains to Judge Gen (Maya Rudolph) that the four humans have shown self-improvement in the afterlife.
 He argues this shows the points system tracking people's behavior on Earth is corrupt.
 While Michael and Gen discuss a solution privately, Janet (D'Arcy Carden) confesses her feelings for Jason (Manny Jacinto), inspiring Chidi (William Jackson Harper) to kiss Eleanor (Kristen Bell).

 Michael and Gen return with a new proposal: the four humans will be placed in separate Medium Places while they work on a solution for up to a million years.
 Eleanor argues this would be unfair, but Gen remains convinced the humans only improved because they expected a reward.
 Michael believes the humans would have improved if given a push in the right direction, which gives him a new idea; Gen reluctantly agrees and resets the humans' memories.

 Eleanor returns to Earth right before her death, but she is saved by an unseen person.
 Her brush with death inspires her to become a better person.
 She quits her shady pharmaceutical job, joins an environmental group, and seeks to behave more ethically throughout her life.
+For a time, Eleanor seems to be thriving, but becomes increasingly unhappy after confessing some previous bad deeds to her roommate, who promptly evicts her.
+She becomes frustrated with other people's apathy toward the environmental group and begins to lose interest in her job, finally choosing to quit so she can go to a concert with a friend instead of working.

-However, after six months, she grows frustrated by the lack of recognition for her efforts, and she slips back into her old lifestyle.
-Michael and Janet, monitoring Eleanor from the afterlife, seek to help her, but Gen forbids them from interfering.
+Eleanor embraces her old lifestyle.
+Michael and Janet, monitoring Eleanor from the afterlife, recognize that she will likely never change without Chidi's influence, but Gen forbids them from interfering.

 Michael sneaks to Earth and poses as a bartender for Eleanor.
 She complains about the difficulties of being ethical; he encourages her to listen to her conscience and asks her "what do we owe to each other?"
 Eleanor searches the question online and finds a lecture by Chidi.
 The lecture resonates with her, and she flies to Australia to meet Chidi in person, pleasing Michael.